Agoric/documentation/main/ertp/api/amount-math.md

 Return the `brand` the `amountMath` works on.

 The association cannot be broken or changed;
-a particular `amountMath` will always and only be used on `amounts` that have its initially associated `brand`.
+a particular `amountMath` and its methods will always and only be used on `amounts` that have that `amountMath`'s initially associated `brand`.

 ```js
 //Get the amountMath's associated brand.